samuelanjorin/payments-service/README.md

-# turing-users-service
+# turing-payments-service

-This is on one the services of Turing Eccomerce Microservices.
+This is the payments-service of Turing Eccomerce Microservices.

 # Deployed on Port http://Host:7005